 - They help you meet your body composition goals.

 - They improve your overall health and wellbeing.

 - They provide you with a dietary approach you can use to sustain your results, health, and well-being for the long term.

-If your diet — regardless if it is keto-friendly or not — does not meet these four criteria, then it is best to make adjustments to it before your approach becomes harmful.
+If your diet — regardless of whether it is keto-friendly or not — does not meet these four criteria, then it is best to make adjustments before your approach becomes harmful.

 Putting It All Together — Is the Keto Diet Worth It For You?